PAT Testing Leakage Current Test

 For Class II equipment, the leakage test is made by attaching the test lead to any exposed metal parts of the equipment and measuring the current flowing through the test lead.
 The test instrument uses a 2kΩ resistor to represent the current that would typically flow through the human body.
 The leakage test on Class II equipment is referred to as a Touch Current Test.

 Many test instruments also have a substitute or alternative leakage test.
 The substitute leakage test applies a reduced ac voltage, typically 40 - 60 Vac, between the line and neutral joined together and the earth conductor, or test lead for Class II equipment.
-The instruments then calculates the leakage current that would be expected if the appliance was operating at the supply voltage.
+The instrument then calculates the leakage current that would be expected if the appliance was operating at the supply voltage.
 The substitute leakage test was initially used for testing computers to prevent them from powering up for just a few seconds which could cause errors when rebooting.
 More recently, with the introduction of battery-operated test instruments, the substitute leakage test is often included in the standard test sequences for Class I and Class II equipment.
-Because the substitute leakage test does not measure the actual leakage current at mains voltage, it can be inaccurate and therefore can not be used as an alternative to the insulation test.
+Because it does not measure leakage at mains voltage, it should not be used as a direct substitute for an insulation resistance test.
 Some battery-operated models can be connected to the mains supply to carry out a true leakage test at mains voltage.

 Leakage Test Fail